 Go with just your tent or park your RV at a campground — the area offers sites with all types of amenities plus off-the-grid backcountry destinations meant for truly unplugging.
 Reservations are highly recommended for campgrounds, and if you tell them you found their business from Chaffee County Visitors Bureau and use promo code CCVB, you’ll receive a discount.

 New to camping?
 Remember to leave your campsite better than you found it by packing out anything you brought in (that includes human waste and TP).
 Use an existing campsite rather than making a new one, camp at least 200 feet from any water source, and check current fire restrictions before lighting a s’more.
 Take Chaffee County’s Adventure by Nature Pledge to learn more

 Factors to consider when choosing a campground include amenities and location.
 They all have sweeping views of the area’s many fourteeners, big-blue skies and verdant trees.
 Here are some of the best spots in the area:

 1. BUena Vista KOA Journey

 A stay at Buena Vista KOA Journey comes complete with a hiking and mountain-biking trail that leave directly from the parking lot.
 But that’s not all!
 Hosts can offer tips on the best places to raft, fish and Jeep.
 Each RV- or tent-site reservation gives access to Wi-Fi, firewood, electricity, propane, pedal carts, a playground, a dog walk and laundry (though some have additional fees).

 2. Chalk Creek Campground & RV Park

-Chalk Creek is nestled under cottonwood trees with creek access for dropping a line or dipping your toes.
+Chalk Creek Campground & RV Park is nestled under cottonwood trees with creek access for dropping a line or dipping your toes.
 Grab a complimentary cup of coffee before playing a game of cornhole or ladder ball — be sure to stay for a rubber ducky race (held on weekends) and candy bar bingo (Saturday evenings).
 Amenities for RV and tent sites include potable water, a dump station, electricity, a playground, restrooms, hot showers and a camp store.

-Snowy Peaks RV Park & Rentals
+3. Snowy Peaks RV Park & Rentals

-Just off Collegiate Peaks scenic byway, Snowy Peaks comes with free cable TV, Wi-Fi, laundry, restrooms and a spacious clubhouse.
+Just off Collegiate Peaks scenic byway, Snowy Peaks RV Park & Rentals comes with free cable TV, Wi-Fi, laundry, restrooms and a spacious clubhouse.
 Get that community feel at one of the park’s cookouts, campfires and live-music sessions.
 Aside from RV spots, they have suburban (close to amenities) and primitive tent sites that are a perfect basecamp for your Chaffee County escapades.

-Arrowhead Point Camping Resort
+4. Arrowhead Point Camping Resort

-Home to an original 1800s Pony Express stop, this lodging feels like you’ve stepped back in time.
+Home to an original 1800s Pony Express stop, Arrowhead Point Camping Resort feels like a step back in time.
 But they also have Wi-Fi, an espresso bar, a playground, restrooms, a camp store and laundry, so you’ll have those modern amenities as well.
 Choose between RV sites, cabins, yurts and tents before challenging your family members to a game of volleyball, horseshoes or badminton.

-Mt.
+5. Mt.
 Princeton RV Park & Cabins

 This centrally located park is an excellent jumping-off point for exploring Leadville, Twin Lakes and Browns Canyon National Monument.
 But that’s not all!
-They have guided four-wheeling, hiking, fishing and golfing trips — not to mention the full hookups, restrooms, showers and laundry.
+Mt.
+Princeton RV Park & Cabins have guided four-wheeling, hiking, fishing and golfing trips — not to mention the full hookups, restrooms, showers and laundry.

-Arkansas River Rim Campground & RV Park
+6. Arkansas River Rim Campground & RV Park

-This is the only site in the upper Arkansas River Valley that gives true access to the river.
+The Arkansas River Rim Campground & RV Park is the only site in the upper river valley that gives true access to the river.
 Hop on a trail to hike, mountain bike or four-wheel the day away.
 Or go hunting, kayaking, skiing and rafting nearby for more thrilling escapades.
 You’ll have Wi-Fi, laundry, restrooms, a dump station and amp service — plus, you can go gold panning!
 What other campground offers that?

-Valley RV Park
+7. Valley RV Park

-Cottonwood Hot Springs Inn and Spa
+8. Cottonwood Hot Springs Inn and Spa

 With fewer amenities but the same breathtaking mountain views, backcountry camping is meant for those that genuinely want to be one with nature.
 Get your adventure scout on and pitch your own tent, pack everything in and be alone with your thoughts in these public-land areas.

-Pike-San Isabel National Forests — Salida Ranger District
+1. Pike-San Isabel National Forests — Salida Ranger District

-Arkansas Headwaters Recreation Area
+2. Arkansas Headwaters Recreation Area

-Located inside one of the nation’s most popular whitewater-rafting and kayaking spots, these campgrounds are fairly primitive (no hookups or potable water) — but they offer so much recreational opportunity, it won’t matter!
+Located inside one of the nation’s most popular whitewater-rafting and kayaking spots, the campgrounds at the Arkansas Headwaters Recreation Area are fairly primitive (no hookups or potable water) — but they offer so much recreational opportunity, it won’t matter!
 Drop into Browns Canyon National Monument’s chilly waters early on summer days to avoid crowds.
 Or stay at one of the developed campgrounds with vault toilets, changing areas and tent pads.
 Dispersed camping is also available if you’re more of a get-in-the-car and figure-it-out kind of camper.
 Just don’t forget to recreate responsibly.

 3. Fourmile Recreation Area